wilsonmar/oss-perf/README.md

 0. **JMeter**

 0. **Selenium WebDriver**
-controls desktop browsers as if humans were operating the browser.
+controls desktop browsers as if humans were tapping on the keyboard and moving the mouse around a browser.

 0. **Appium**
-controls native mobile smart phones as if humans were operating it.
+controls native mobile smart phones as if humans were swiping and tapping the screen.

 0. **BrowserMob proxy**
 captures network traffic into HTTP Archive Report (HAR) files containing measurements of time to load elements on the page.
 There are several **precise** points in time that can be measured: